ai4altruism/ai4altruism/README.md

 ## Revolutionizing AI for Altruistic Impact

 AI for Altruism (A4A) is a nonprofit organization dedicated to harnessing the transformative power of artificial intelligence to enable nonprofits and empower underserved communities.
-Our mission is to provide technical and financial assistance that enables organizations to adopt AI solutions for the betterment of humanity—enhancing education, healthcare, environmental conservation, economic opportunity, and social equity.
+Our mission is to provide technical and financial assistance that enables organizations to adopt AI solutions for the betterment of humanity—enhancing education, healthcare, environmental conservation, economic opportunity, and social equity

 ## 🌟 Our Vision

 We envision a future where AI technology bridges gaps in opportunity, bringing innovative solutions to the most pressing challenges.
-Through strategic partnerships and accessible AI resources, A4A ensures that AI benefits extend to all, fostering a more equitable, sustainable, and inclusive world.
+Through strategic partnerships and accessible AI resources, A4A ensures that AI benefits extend to all, fostering a more equitable, sustainable, and inclusive world

 ## 💻 Open Source Commitment